MarkBind/markbind/docs/userGuide/deployingTheSite.md

     <include src="screenshot.md" boilerplate var-alt="Add a new Project on AppVeyor" var-file="appveyorAddNewProject.png" inline />

-1. Finally, select the repository containing your Markbind site.
+1. Finally, select the repository containing your MarkBind site.

 **Configuring your repository in AppVeyor CI**